Levels of AGI for Operationalizing Progress on the Path to AGI: Risk, Autonomy, and Interaction

 Consider, for instance, the affordances of user interfaces for AGI systems.
 Increasing capabilities unlock new interaction paradigms, but \textit{do not determine them}.
 Rather, system designers and end-users will settle on a mode of human-AI interaction \citep{morris2023design} that balances a variety of considerations, including safety.
 We propose characterizing human-AI interaction paradigms with six \textbf{Levels of Autonomy}, described in Table \ref{tab:table2}.

 These Levels of Autonomy are correlated with the Levels of AGI.
-Higher levels of autonomy are “unlocked” by AGI capability progression, though lower levels of autonomy may be desirable for particular tasks and contexts (including for safety reasons) even as we reach higher levels of AGI.
+Higher levels of autonomy are “unlocked” by AGI capability progression, though lower levels of autonomy may be desirable for particular tasks and contexts even as we reach higher levels of AGI.
 Carefully considered choices around human-AI interaction are vital to safe and responsible deployment of frontier AI models.

+Unlike prior taxonomies of computer automation \citep{sheridan1978human, auto8levels, auto10levels} that take a computer-centric perspective (framing automation in terms of how much control the designer relinquishes to computers), we characterize the concept of autonomy through the lens of the nature of human-AI interaction style; further, our ontology considers how AI capabilities may enable particular interaction paradigms and how the combination of level of autonomy and level of AGI may impact risk.
+Shneiderman \citep{shneiderman2020humancentered} observes that automation is not a zero-sum game, and that high levels of automation can co-exist with high levels of human control; this view is compatible with our perspective of considering automation through the perspective of varying styles of human-AI partnerships.

-We emphasize the importance of the “No AI” paradigm.
-There may be many situations where this is desirable, including for education, enjoyment, assessment, or safety reasons.
+We emphasize the importance of the “No AI” paradigm for many contexts, including for education, enjoyment, assessment, or safety reasons.
 For example, in the domain of self-driving vehicles, when Level 5 Self-Driving technology is widely available, there may be reasons for using a Level 0 (No Automation) vehicle.
 These include for instructing a new driver (education), for pleasure by driving enthusiasts (enjoyment), for driver’s licensing exams (assessment), or in conditions where sensors cannot be relied upon such as technology failures or extreme weather events (safety).
-While Level 5 Self-Driving \citep{drivingLevels} vehicles would likely be a Level 5 Narrow AI (“Superhuman Narrow AI”) under our taxonomy\footnote{Fully autonomous vehicles might arguably be classified as Level 4 Narrow AI ("Virtuoso Narrow AI") per our taxonomy; however, we suspect that in practice autonomous vehicles may need to reach the Superhuman performance standard to achieve widespread social acceptance regarding perceptions of safety, illustrating the importance of contextual considerations.}, the same considerations regarding human vs. computer autonomy apply to AGIs.
-We may develop an AGI, but choose not to deploy it autonomously (or choose to deploy it with differentiated autonomy levels in distinct circumstances as dictated by contextual considerations).
+While Level 5 Self-Driving \citep{drivingLevels} vehicles would likely be a Level 4 or 5 Narrow AI under our taxonomy, the same considerations regarding human vs. computer autonomy apply to AGIs.
+We may develop an AGI, but choose not to deploy it autonomously, or choose to deploy it with differentiated autonomy levels in distinct circumstances as dictated by contextual considerations.